-The first week of the school year will be devoted to the CTK Boot Camp.
+The first two days of the school year will be devoted to the CTK Boot Camp.
 The CTK Boot Camp will explicitly teach, model and practise the routines and school rules to all the children so that each routine becomes a habit.
 There will be continual reminders, reiteration and reinforcement from all staff at all times.
-This will be repeated frequently when required throughout the year.